solstoryorg/soldocusaur/docs/architecture/reading.md

 The `accessType` enum together with the objId give us the information required to look up the first item in the chain.
 We load that clientside, and it gives us the same information to look up the next.
-Each item is secured by a hash calculation, and within that verified set of information is the hash for the next item, so we can recursively verify the authenticity of the entire chain.
+Each item is secured by a hash calculation, and within that validated set of information is the hash for the next item, so we can recursively verify the authenticity of the entire chain.

 ## CDN